Science fiction meets science fact in this Star Wars inspired Teachable Moment all about ion propulsion and Newton’s Laws.

 - Eyes on the Solar System: Dawn Mission Tour (scroll to "Solar System Tours" and click the "Dawn" link)

-Earlier this week, we received this question from a fan on Facebook who wondered how many decimals of the mathematical constant pi (π) NASA-JPL scientists and engineers use when making calculations:
+We received this question from a fan on Facebook who wondered how many decimals of the never-ending mathematical constant pi (π) NASA-JPL scientists and engineers use when making calculations:

 Thank you for your question!
 This isn't the first time I've heard a question like this.
 In fact, it was posed many years ago by a sixth-grade science and space enthusiast who was later fortunate enough to earn a doctorate in physics and become involved in space exploration.
 His name was Marc Rayman.

 To start, let me answer your question directly.
 For JPL's highest accuracy calculations, which are for interplanetary navigation, we use 3.141592653589793.
 Let's look at this a little more closely to understand why we don't use more decimal places.
 I think we can even see that there are no physically realistic calculations scientists ever perform for which it is necessary to include nearly as many decimal points as you asked about.
 Consider these examples: